The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Limits of onesided resolving directions

-The direct proof of the above theorem for the case that $\varphi$ is an onto endomorphism of a topological Markov shift $(X,\sigma)$ with $\varphi$ one-to-one or $\sigma$ transitive, is given similarly by using Proposition 6.9, Theorems 4.2 and 8.8(5) and \cite[Proposition 7.6]{Nasu-te}.
+Direct proofs of (1) and (3) of the theorem above for the case that $\varphi$ is an onto endomorphism of an SFT $(X,\sigma)$ and those of (2) and (4) of it for the case that in addition, $\varphi$ is one-to-one or $\sigma$ transitive, are given similarly by using Proposition 6.9, Theorems 4.2 and 8.12(4) and Proposition 2.11.